 The Town Administrator's Office and the School Administration are responsible for the preparation of the annual operating budget and capital budgets, which integrates the work of appointed citizen committees, such as the Warrant Committee and Capital Budget Committee, to ensure involvement in the budget decision-making process.
 The Town Administration works collaboratively with the School Committee and School Administration to assist in the development of the School Department Budget.

-The Town Administrator and Superintendent shall submit their Budget documents to the Select Board, School Committee, Capital Budget Committee, and Warrant Committee no later than the 3rd Friday in February before the first business day of Town Meeting.
+The Town Administrator and School Superintendent shall submit their Budget documents to the Select Board, School Committee, Capital Budget Committee, and Warrant Committee no later than the 3rd Friday in February.
 The responsibilities of the Warrant Committee to Town Meeting are described in the Belmont By-Laws Article 4, Section 40-425.

-The Town shall work toward the development of a budget document that meets the standards of the Government Finance Officers Association "Distinguished Budget Presentation Award Program."
+To enhance public awareness of the policies with specific quantitative criteria, the Town Administrator's budget document shall report the following computations and compare each to the limit specified in the corresponding policy, with supporting narrative as appropriate: - (i) Adjusted Reserve Ratio (see Section C-1) - (ii) Free Cash as percentage of General Fund Revenue Budget (see Section C-2) - (iii) Total of all stabilization fund balances as percentage of Belmont's equalized values (see Section C-3) - (iv) General Stabilization Fund as percentage of the General Fund Operating Budget (see Section C-3) - (v) Capital/Debt Stabilization Fund as percentage of the General Fund Operating Budget (see Section C-4) - (vi) "Capital investment" as percentage of general fund operating budget (see Section E) - (vii) Annual Debt Service requirement as percentage of the Town's general fund annual revenues (see Section E) - (viii) Annual contribution to the OPEB Liability Trust Fund (see Section I-2) In addition, the Town Administrator's budget document shall provide the URL pointing to an online version of the most recent Town Annual Report containing the report of the Town Treasurer called for in Section M-1, paragraph H. The Town shall work toward the development of a budget document that meets the standards of the Government Finance Officers Association "Distinguished Budget Presentation Award Program."
+References:

 Belmont By-Laws Article 4 Section 40-425 WARRANT COMMITTEE

+Adopted by: Belmont Select Board

 A-4 Revenue and Expenditure Forecast

+Background:

-A critical step in maintaining a sound financial plan is the preparation of a multi-year revenue/expenditure forecast(s).
+A critical step in maintaining a sound financial plan is the preparation of a multi-year revenue/expenditure forecast.
 Long term financial planning, including revenue and expenditure assumptions, is one of the local government financial practices that credit rating agencies evaluate when assessing municipalities for credit quality.
-The Massachusetts Division of Local Services (DLS) states that a financial forecast, or multi-year revenue and expenditure forecast, allows a municipality to evaluate the impact of various government decisions over time.
+The Massachusetts Division of Local Services (DLS) states that a financial forecast, or multiyear revenue and expenditure forecast, allows a municipality to evaluate the impact of various government decisions over time.